Español

-Regular colorectal cancer screening is one of the most powerful tools against colorectal cancer.
-Screening can often find colorectal cancer early, when it’s small, hasn’t spread, and might be easier to treat.
 Regular screening can even prevent colorectal cancer.
 A polyp can take as many as 10 to 15 years to develop into cancer.
-With screening, doctors can find and remove polyps before they have the chance to turn into cancer.
+With a colonoscopy, doctors can find and remove polyps before they have the chance to turn into cancer.

-Colorectal cancer is a leading cause of cancer death in the United States.
-But the death rate (the number of deaths per 100,000 people per year) of colorectal cancer has been dropping for several decades.
-One reason for this is that colorectal polyps are now more often found by screening and removed before they can develop into cancers.
+One reason the death rate for colorectal cancer has improved is that colorectal polyps are more often found by screening and removed before they can develop into cancers.

 Unfortunately, about 1 in 3 people in the United States who should get tested for colorectal cancer have never been screened.
 This may be because they don’t know that regular testing could save their lives from this disease, or due to things like cost and health insurance coverage issues.